mjsull/chromatiblock/README.md

 [![chromatiblock](https://mjsull.github.io/chromatiblock/images/chromatiblock_main.gif)](https://mjsull.github.io/chromatiblock/C_difficile.html)

-An interactive HTML example can explored by clicking on the above figure.
+### An interactive HTML example can explored by clicking on the above figure.

+A tooltip will show block # and location when the mouse is hovered over a block.
+Other blocks of the same type will also be highlighted.
+Clicking on a block will show additional information, including the underlying sequence.

 An example of a global alignment of 28 complete C. difficile ge-nomes is shown in the above figure.